HomeSite Map

 As “Help!” was their latest single as well as the title track to their second motion picture, it was a given that they would perform the song live just after the single was released.
 This they did but, despite the song’s immense popularity, it was limited to the latter half of 1965.

 Their debut performance of the song was just over a week after its being released, which was at the ABC Theatre in Blackpool on August 1st, 1965, for the live British television variety show “Blackpool Night Out.”
-Two weeks later, on August 14th, they taped a nearly identical performance to be shown on the American variety show “The Ed Sullivan Show,” which aired on September 12th of that year.
+Two weeks after this, on August 14th, 1965, they taped a nearly identical performance to be shown on the American variety show “The Ed Sullivan Show,” which aired on September 12th of that year.

 The day after this segment was taped they began their second American tour, starting with the famous Shea Stadium concert in New York City on August 15th, 1965.
 This show was also filmed and shown on American television as “The Beatles At Shea Stadium,” but not until January 10th, 1967 (although Britain got to see it as early as March 1st, 1966).
 This entire tour featured the song "Help!"